pantheon-systems/pantheon-content-publisher-drupal/README.md

 The Pantheon Content Publisher module allows you to integrate content created in Google Docs to your Drupal website.

-Refer the documentation for more information about installation and configuration of module [pcc.pantheon.io/pantheon-content-publisher-for-drupal](https://pcc.pantheon.io/pantheon-content-publisher-for-drupal)
+Refer the [documentation](https://pcc.pantheon.io/pantheon-content-publisher-for-drupal) for more information about installation and configuration of module.
 ## Requirements

 -  A Google Workspace Account